Passenger 57: Critical response

 The film received mixed reviews.
 Critics praised Wesley Snipes and Bruce Payne's performances, but panned the script.
-On Rotten Tomatoes it has an approval rating of 24% based on 25 reviews, with an average rating of 4.3/10.
-The consensus states: "Wesley Snipes tries to pilot Passenger 57 away from turbulence, but even he can't help this implausible couch-class action bomber from nose-diving."
+On Rotten Tomatoes it has an approval rating of 30% based on 27 reviews, with an average rating of 4.5/10.
+The consensus states: "Wesley Snipes tries to pilot Passenger 57 away from turbulence, but even he can't help this implausible coach-class action bomber from nose-diving."
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Marcus Trower, of Empire magazine, stated that Bruce Payne was "a brilliantly disconcerting madman.
 With his flowing blond Jesus locks, armor-piercing stare and casual sadism, he makes Hannibal Lecter look like a social worker – and like Sir Anthony Hopkins's serial killer, part of the man's menace is in the apparent contradiction between his articulate, well-spoken English and his off-hand brutality."
 The Radio Times stated that Payne and Snipes both gave 'charismatic turns' in the film.
 The New York Times stated that Payne brought a 'tongue-in-cheek humor to the psychopathic fiend' that he played.
 A reviewer for People magazine stated that "Bruce Payne steals the plane—and the movie".